§ 01 Veterans services · Veteran-owned

 Hyperarousal

-Reducing the baseline alarm load that can show up as panic, chest tightness, scanning, or the sense that something is about to happen.
+Reducing the baseline alarm load that shows up as panic, chest tightness, scanning, or the sense that something is about to happen.

 Mood stability

-Supporting irritability, reactive anger, depressive weight, and the emotional volatility that can follow long exposure to stress.
+Help with irritability, reactive anger, depressive weight, and the volatility that follows long exposure to stress, without sedating your edge away.

 Clear boundaries are part of good care.